pedroveneziano/js-fall-2014/homework/wk1.md

 Your assignment for this week:

-- Create an account on github.com (They have paid accounts, but a free one is just fine).
 - [Install and setup](https://help.github.com/articles/set-up-git) git on your computer.
 Do steps 1-4 here.

+When you're all done, you should be able to open a new terminal and type `git --version` and get some meaningful output (not a message about how the git command was not found).
+If you've got that working, you're good.

+- Create an account on github.com (They have paid accounts, but a free one is just fine).
 - Navigate to the [class repository](https://github.com/miniatureape/js-fall-2014).
 - Click the __Fork__ button.

 ![screen shot](https://github.com/miniatureape/js-fall-2014/raw/master/assets/images/fork-btn.png "Screen shot of github showing fork button")

 When you click the fork button, it takes my repository and creates a copy under your account.
 Now you have a full copy of all the class files under your account on github.
 To actually work on them or make changes, you need to copy them to your computer.
-To do this, make sure your on your copy of the repo at Github (It should be at https://github.com/<YOUR GITHUB USERNAME>/js-fall-2014), find the clone url.
+To do this, make sure your on your copy of the repo at Github (It should be at https://github.com/<YOUR GITHUB USERNAME>/js-fall-2014), find the clone url and copy it into your clipboard.

 ![screen shot](https://github.com/miniatureape/js-fall-2014/raw/master/assets/images/clone-link.png "Screen shot of github showing clone link")

+- In your terminal, run the command `git clone <URL YOU JUST COPIED>`
+- run, 'ls' and you'll see that you have a new folder named js-fall-2014
+- Using Finder open homework.md in your text editor.
+You'll notice that the contents are the very text you're reading.
+Go to the very end, make a new line and write 'done' or something like that.

+Let's recap.
+You forked my repository so you have your own copy on github.
+Then you cloned it to your personal computer.
+Now there are 3 copies: mine, yours on github, and yours on your local machine.
+Then you changed one of the files.
+Now its time to tell git about those changes to your local copy and push them to your copy on github so I can view them there.

+- Now go back into your terminal.
+Type `cd js-fall-2014` to move into that folder.
+Remember, `cd` command lets you change your current directory.
+- Enter the command `git status`.
+You should be given a summary of the files you changed.
+- Now enter the command `git diff`.
+You should see your change printed out.

 - https://help.github.com/articles/creating-a-new-repository
 - https://help.github.com/articles/adding-repositories-with-github-for-windows